 It would be a simple matter except for the fact not everyone uses the same terminology, not everyone makes the necessary pavement measurements, and sometimes those measurements don't apply to any place other than the runway.
 Things are getting better, the ACN/PCN system is becoming almost universal.

-Always remember that the airport manager is concerned about his PCN versus your ACN primarily in terms of how it impacts the life of his pavement.
-You need to be concerned in terms of how is it going to damage your airplane.
+Always remember that the airport manager is concerned about his PCN versus your ACN primarily in terms of how it impacts the life of his pavement, but he is also concerned with the revenue your visit will generate.
+You need to be concerned in terms of getting into, parking, and leaving his airport without any damage to your airplane.
 The best question you can ask is "have you parked aircraft of my type on your ramp recently?"